The Beaski is the result of mixing the Beagle and Siberian Husky, which are both very loving dogs.

 You can also bring him along when you go hiking or just allow him to run out in the yard for a game of fetch.

-As long as he is able to get out and run around freely for at least an hour each day, that will be enough.
+As long as he can get out and run around freely for at least an hour each day, that will be enough.
 If he does not get enough exercise, he will grow bored and anxious.

 Beaski Health and Conditions